arokettu/bencode/docs/decoding.rst

 ---------------

 .. versionadded:: 1.6/2.6
+.. deprecated:: 3.1 Passing class names as handlers will be removed in 4.0

-Like listType and dictType you can use a callable or a class name:
+Like listType and dictType you can use a callable:

 .. code-block:: php